-In the wake of Facebook’s privacy scandal, people have started to worry about their personal info more than ever, but another key question is this: what does Facebook know about you?
-Today at Softonic, we’ll show you how to learn what Facebook knows about you, thanks to the data you’ve been giving them consciously and involuntarily.
+In the wake of Facebook’s turbulent 2018, people have started to worry about their personal info more than ever.
+Moreover, what information does Facebook have bout you that could suddenly be compromised?
+Today at Softonic, we’ll show you how to learn what Facebook knows about you, thanks to the data you’ve given them consciously … and involuntarily.

 Ads just for you